CoderFemi/MicroservicesBootcamp/README.md

 Two very important tools, Docker and Kubernetes offer scalability and automation to programs.

 ### Docker
-- `Docker` is a tool that makes it easy to install programs without worrying about dependencies and setup.
+- `Docker` is a tool (container runtime) that is responsible for running containers and makes it easy to install programs without worrying about dependencies and setup.
 It makes use of the containerisation system to install programs.
 The Docker Client (CLI) is used to issue commands and interact with the program.
 The Docker Server (Daemon) is the actual software that creates images, runs and manages containers.
-- An `image` is a single file (file system snapshot) containing all the dependencies and configuration (startup command etc.) that a program needs to run.
+- An `image` is a single file (file system snapshot) containing all the code, dependencies and configuration (startup command etc.) that a program needs to run.
+In other words, a ready-to-run software package containing everything needed to run an application.
 - A `container` is an instance of an image deployed on a virtual machine that has its own independent hardware resources such as memory, networking and storage.

 To understand how a container works, it is important to know how system programs interact with the underlying hardware.
 System programs make system calls to the operating system's `kernel` which then provides access to hardware resources such as disk space, memory etc. If a certain program needs a different version of a dependency to run, than what is already available on the system, a segment of the hard disk will be dedicated to store that different version separate from the other version, so different versions of the same dependency can run on the same system.
 Two methods are used to create this segmentation: `namespacing` and `control groups`.
 Namespacing isolates processes from accessing certain hardware resources (disk space), and control grouping restricts the amount of the hardware resource (e.g. memory, cpu usage, bandwidth) that the process can use. *Namespacing and control-grouping are features only available on the Linux operating system*.
 Therefore, when docker is installed, linux is also installed on a virtual machine on the system.
 It is the linux kernel, not the Windows or MacOS kernel, that carries out containerisation.